 “It’s complicated.”
-But why should pancreatic cancer be any less convoluted than other aspects of the pancreas?
+But why should pancreatic cancer (ductal adenocarcinoma of the pancreas) be any less convoluted than other aspects of the pancreas?
 The origin of the embryologic pancreas develops from TWO buds off of the foregut – that EACH “typically” moves and develops, eventually merging to form what we know as the pancreas.
 This somewhat individualistic merging process alone produces many anatomic anomalies, as any experienced pancreatic cancer surgeon will tell you.
 Also, separately, the function of the pancreas is complicated, divided roughly into exocrine (digestive juice producing) and endocrine (the hormone producing “islet”) areas.

 Pancreatic cancer can arise literally from virtually any type of cell in the pancreas.
 The most common kind, that which has such a rough prognosis arises in the duct lining cells that line the pathways that carry digestive juice downstream (left to right) eventually usually combining with bile juice (at the bile duct junction) to deposit the combined product, so useful for ordinary digestion, into the first (duodenal) portion of the small bowel.
 This type of tumor then is called pancreatic ductal adenocarcinoma.

 And what are we to make of the general observation of this relationship between this form of pancreatic cancer and what seems empirically to be an increased association of the onset of diabetes?
 After all, they are from completely different functional areas of the pancreas.
 Is this association real, or a form of recollection bias?
 If so, is diabetes mellitus a cause of ductal pancreatic cancer – or a result of it?